AkshayanMohandas/vscode-live-scores/README.md

 ### Step 3: Set Up Cricket Scores (Optional)

+**Note**: Cricket setup is optional.
+If you only want football scores, you can skip this step.

 1. **Get Your API Key**
    - Visit [cricketdata.org](https://cricketdata.org/)
    - Sign up for a free account